iskenderunlu/Social-Network-Data-Mining-API/README.md

-# Social-Network-Data-Mining-API
-Social Network Big Data Analyse

-I will update and develop my project, I am using hadoop python implementations.
-Today, my goal is to develop a Twitter Data Mining API.
-Maybe in the future, my goal may be to develop a generic social network data mining api.
+# Twitter Tweet Fetching by parameters in Jason Format

+I am using hadoop python implementations.
+Today, You can fetch tweets according to some parameters using Twitter Restful APIs.
+You need to obtain credentials of Twitter APIs to work with the API.